 I’m sure you’ll agree that the finished product is much better than the one that was normally exposed.
 It’s brighter, more vivid and packs a nice punch.

-Sit back, relax and watch my video tutorial on how to do this.
+Sit back, relax and watch my two video tutorial on how to do this.

 For a more comprehensive look at photography, check out my book, available to buy at Amazon.

 Shedding light on all the photography basics in one book.

 Want to know how to take better photos?
 Well, first you need to master the basic techniques.
 Whether you are a complete beginner or an intermediate looking to improve your photography, this book is packed with photography techniques, tips and advice for beginners and intermediates.
 All the camera functions and their effects explained.